Research Chair: Law of the Sea and Development in Africa

-Professor Vrancken was awarded the LLD degree by UCT in 1993.
-He was the Head of the Department of Public Law at the NMMU until June 2013.
+Professor Vrancken was awarded an LLD degree by UCT in 1993.
+He was the Head of the Department of Public Law at the Nelson Mandela University (formerly NMMU) until June 2013.
 He has supervised or co-supervised several LLM and LLD students.

 He is the author or co-author of more than 50 articles in accredited South African and foreign journals.
 Professor Vrancken is the editor and co-author of Tourism and the Law in South Africa (2002), the co-editor and co-author of Introduction to Human Rights Law (2009) and the author of South Africa and the Law of the Sea published in 2011 by Martinus Nijhoff Publishers in Boston and Leiden.

 Professor Vrancken is currently directly involved in the efforts of the African maritime administrations led by the South African Maritime Safety Authority to build the higher education structures necessary for Africa to meet its human capacity and research needs in coastal and ocean studies.